 6. Sensitivity to bitter food

-About one quarter of the population has a taste receptor gene known as TAS2R38, which can make foods such as leafy greens and hoppy beers taste bitter.
-The perceived bitterness of these foods varies among individuals and depends on how strongly food compounds bind to the receptor.
+About a quarter of the population has a taste receptor gene called TAS2R38, which can make foods such as leafy greens and hoppy beers taste bitter.
+The perceived bitterness of these varies among individuals and depends on how strongly food compounds bind to the receptor.

 7. Sneezing in the sun

-Autosomal Dominant Compelling Helioopthalmic Outburst syndrome, known as ACHOO syndrome, is characterized by sneezing after sudden exposure to bright light, usually strong sunlight.
+Autosomal Dominant Compelling Helioopthalmic Outburst syndrome, or ACHOO syndrome, is characterized by a person sneezing after suddenly being exposed to bright light, usually strong sunlight.

 The cause of ACHOO syndrome is not well understood.
-However, researchers do know it is inherited as an autosomal dominant trait, so if one parent is affected, a child has a 50% chance of inheriting ACHOO syndrome.
+However, researchers do know it is inherited as an autosomal dominant trait.
+That means if one parent is affected, a child has a 50% chance of inheriting ACHOO syndrome.

-The oxytocin receptor gene (also known as the OXTR gene) codes for the oxytocin receptor, to which the hormone oxytocin binds and exerts its effects throughout the body.
-Studies have linked part of the OXTR gene to psychological resources including optimism.
+The oxytocin receptor gene (also known as the OXTR gene) codes for the receptor of the same name, causing this hormone to bind and affects the whole body.
+Studies have linked part of the OXTR gene to psychological traits including optimism.

-The findings of a 2011 study suggest that those who inherited a certain variation of the OXTR gene from both parents are more optimistic than those who inherited the variation from only one parent or not at all.
+The findings of a 2011 study suggest that people with a certain variation of the OXTR gene inherited from both parents, are more optimistic than those who inherited the variation from only one parent or not at all.

 9. Life satisfaction

-A study of twins published in 2012 by an international team of researchers found that genes can explain about 33% of the variation in reported life satisfaction.
-Although at first the researchers found greater life satisfaction among people with a certain variant of the 5-HTT serotonin transporter gene, they had difficulty replicating their results in an independent sample.
+A study of twins published in 2012 by an international team of researchers found that genes can explain about 33% of the variations reported in life satisfaction.
+Although at first, the researchers found greater life satisfaction among people with a certain variant of the 5-HTT serotonin transporter gene, they had difficulty recreating their results in an independent sample.

-The findings suggest more work is necessary to better understand the relationship between the 5-HTT gene variant and life satisfaction.
+The findings suggest that more work is needed to better understand the relationship between the 5-HTT gene variant and life satisfaction.